-Essentially, a 409A valuation is an appraisal of the fair market value of your startup company’s common stock. … A 409A valuation will determine a “strike price” (the price at which your employees can buy equity in your company) that must be at or above fair market value
+What is Your Pre-revenue Startup Company Worth? using a 409A valuation?
+An appraisal of the fair market value of your startup company’s common stock. … A 409A valuation will determine a “strike price” (the price at which your employees can buy equity in your company) that must be at or above fair market value

 This is why private companies generally seek out a 409A valuation from an independent valuation services firm before issuing options.

 Section 409A of the United States Internal Revenue Code regulates nonqualified deferred compensation paid by a “service recipient” to a “service provider” by generally imposing a 20% excise tax when a certain design or operational rules contained in the section are violated.